kasztan2/carcassonne/README.md

+# Documentation
-The built documentation is in folder "docs"
+The pre-built documentation is in folder "docs"

-Game is controlled using mouse and keys: return, r, tab
+# Game controls
+`return` - submit form / end program at the end
+`r` - rotate tile
+`tab` - change meeple position